 And yet, the monastery would not want to thrive in the impactful influence it has on the locals and the regional followers of Buddhism.
 In fact, it has opened its door to the world.
 It is inviting pilgrims, researchers, and visitors from around the globe.
 To share the rich heritage and cultural safe-keeps in the form of religious scriptures and folklore!
 Naropa Festival is a prime example of the endeavor!

 Sustainable Tourism initiated by Drukpa Thuksey Rinpoche in Ladakh

 His Eminence Drukpa Thuksey Rinpoche, one of the prime authorities of the monastery has initiated many programs that will ensure sustainable tourism in the locality.
 It works to guard the peace that prevails in the mountains despite being in a conflict zone.
 And uplift the local people of the region.
 All this has a positive impact on the lives of local youth.

-Naropa Festival is a successful confluence of people following many faiths and lifestyle.
+Naropa Festival is a successful confluence of people following many faiths and lifestyles.
 Be it from the remote villages of Ladakh or the mountains of Bhutan or the plains of India.
-In a couple of day’s time, we met environment enthusiasts, religious scholars, artists and more.
-All of them were passionate about bringing in the change for betterment!
+In a couple of days’ time, we met environment enthusiasts, religious scholars, artists, and more.
+All of them were passionate about bringing change for betterment!

 Naropa Festival at Hemis Monastery

-There is Indus river at the bottom, from the banks of which a serpentine road goes to the entry gate of the monastery.
-A newly built ivory white Naropa Stupa, Naro Photang, adorned with wood carvings is situated by the side of the road.
+There is an Indus river at the bottom, from the banks of which a serpentine road goes to the entry gate of the monastery.
+A newly built ivory-white Naropa Stupa, Naro Photang, adorned with wood carvings is situated by the side of the road.
 The Naropa Festival takes place here.

-Go up with the winding road for another couple of kilometers and you shall come across the beautiful monastery made of clay and mud bricks.
-It retains the old world charm to a large extent!
+Go up the winding road for another couple of kilometers and you shall come across the beautiful monastery made of clay and mud bricks.
+It retains the old-world charm to a large extent!